VR in Engine Room Simulators: Benefits & Challenges

 Training and Adaptation

-For instructors and trainees alike, transitioning from traditional simulators to VR requires a learning curve.
+Importantly, for instructors and trainees alike, transitioning from traditional simulators to VR requires a learning curve.
 Instructors need to become proficient with VR tools to effectively guide trainees, while users must familiarize themselves with the virtual engine room environment and the technology that powers it.
 Ongoing support and training are required to maximize the benefits of VR simulation.

 4. The Future of VR in Engine Room Simulators